lextm/jekyll-theme-chirpy/_posts/2009-1-25-snmp-design-new-constructors-in-snmp-data.md

 permalink: /snmp-design-new-constructors-in-snmp-data-855781525f07
 excerpt_separator: <!--more-->
 ---
 Dramatic changes happened today in the repository, but you may not notice.
-Ha, it is normal because I only touched API you won’t use, generally speaking.
+Ha, it is normal because I only touched API you won't use, generally speaking.
 <!--more-->

 This time I started to hide constructors such as public Counter32(byte[]) and expose public Counter32(int, Stream) instead.
 Why?
 After a review, I found that all the times, I created new MemoryStream objects from bytes who indirectly come from MemoryStream.
 So I believe passing MemoryStream directly is better.